Does New Zealand have a sanctions regime in place?

 Does New Zealand implement an autonomous sanctions regime?

-Yes.
-Although New Zealand does not ordinarily implement autonomous sanctions, it does so from time to time.
-For example, following the 2006 coup in Fiji, New Zealand put travel sanctions in place (these were lifted in 2014).
+New Zealand does not have an autonomous sanctions regime as such, though from time to time it may implement its own sanctions – for example, following the 2006 coup in Fiji, New Zealand put travel sanctions in place (these were lifted in 2014).

 What is the nature of the sanctions regime in New Zealand?